wacncontent/CustomizeTool/output/articles/virtual-network/virtual-networks-install-replica-active-directory-domain-controller.md

 ## Reconfigure DNS server for the virtual network

-1. In the Azure Management Portal, click the name of the virtual network, and then click the **Configure** tab to [reconfigure the DNS server IP addresses for your virtual network](/documentation/articles/virtual-networks-manage-dns-in-vnet) to use the static IP addresses assigned to the replica DCs instead of the IP addresses of an on-premises DNS servers.
+1. In the Azure Classic Management Portal, click the name of the virtual network, and then click the **Configure** tab to [reconfigure the DNS server IP addresses for your virtual network](/documentation/articles/virtual-networks-manage-dns-in-vnet/) to use the static IP addresses assigned to the replica DCs instead of the IP addresses of an on-premises DNS servers.

 2. To ensure that all the replica DC VMs on the virtual network are configured with to use DNS servers on the virtual network, click **Virtual Machines**, click the status column for each VM, and then click **Restart**.
 Wait until the VM shows **Running** state before you try to sign into it.